 How to Record Invoice Factoring Transactions

-In business factoring, companies they sell them to a factoring company.
-This type of financial transaction helps a business reduce its credit risk.
-Businesses also factor invoices if they need immediate cash.
+In business factoring, companies sell their unpaid invoice to a factoring company in exchange for a cash advance.
+This type of financial transaction helps a business reduce its credit risk and receive immediate cash.
 When businesses factor their invoices, they usually sell them at a discounted price.

 Because the process involves several steps, recording invoice factoring transactions can be complicated.
 When recording factored invoices, stakeholders need to decide whether the factoring agreement has recourse or not.

-An agreement with recourse involves the seller paying for unpaid debts.
 If the agreement does not have recourse, the seller does not pay for losses the factoring company encounters from the purchased invoices.
+Determining whether you are using recourse or non-recourse factoring will help you accurately record your factoring transactions.

 How to Record Invoice Factoring Transactions With Recourse

-When a business sells invoices with recourse, the factoring company can collect if the invoices are unpaid.
+When a business sells invoices with recourse, the factoring company can collect if the invoices are unpaid, and Wright explains that with recourse factoring, “the ownership of the debt and obligation to manage taxes are retained by the organization.”

 During the negotiations, the seller estimates the potential loss and records the recourse liability.
 Therefore, the factoring transactions require several entries.